noelrappin/rails_conf_2021_hotwire/README.md

 The database is already pointing to binary Sqlite3 files in `db`, so you can run the app with `rails server`, then see the result at `http://localhost/3000`.

+It should look like

+![][image.png]

+To log in, the user name is:

+`areader@example.com`

+and the password is:

+`awesome`.

+## Slides

+The PDF Slides are at [slides.pdf](slides.pdf), if you want to follow along.

+The original Markdown version of the slides are at [slides.md](slides.md).
+The markdown version contains all the code changes made in each step, so you can copy and paste them rather than type.